 A huge cause of tooth sensitivity is exposed roots and thinned tooth structure.

-Exposed roots and thinned tooth structure can result from using the wrong products, which are abrasive and acidic, wearing down the tooth structure and gum tissue, as well as advancing gum disease – where the bone tissue degrades around the teeth.
+Exposed roots and thinned tooth structures can result from using the wrong abrasive and acidic products.
+These products wear down the tooth structure and gum tissue.

 I have 4 major questions for people who are experiencing tooth sensitivity

-It is one thing for me to recommend dental products on here… but my focus is educating you on the WHY you need to be using certain products, and avoiding others for your tooth sensitivity is crucial.
+It is one thing for me to recommend dental products here, but my focus is on educating you on why you need to use certain products and why avoiding others for your tooth sensitivity is crucial.

 Below, I go over the 4 significant questions I listed above and the products that are safe to use.